Krish Makhija’s ‘Dreaming in Colour’: Silent Cinema and Live Band Spectacle

 A Reluctant Super Hero- Himanshu S. |Inspiration|

-I am a traveler, with an office as my car and the ride my two feet.
-Every single day I go from one corner of Bombay (Mumbai) to the other crossing many roads, streets, lanes, by-lanes, malls, stores, shops, events, exhibitions, pop-ups etc; to source and plan for the work I do.
-I say I am a traveller only because I meet a million different faces, interact with them, know their happiness and sorrows and see this world with them – Stop .
-Share .
+I am a traveller, with my car as my office and my two feet as my means of transport.
+Every single day, I journey from one corner of Mumbai to another, crossing numerous roads, streets, lanes, by-lanes, malls, stores, shops, events, exhibitions, pop-ups, and more to source and plan for the work I do.
+I call myself a traveller because I encounter countless faces, interact with them, learn about their joys and sorrows, and experience the world through their eyes – Stop.
+Share.
 Shop.

-Lately….
-I have been coming across these zines and booklets which are all about straightforward, sharp and somewhat thought-provoking one liners, messages and dialogues.
+Recently, I’ve come across zines and booklets that are all about straightforward, sharp, and somewhat thought-provoking one-liners, messages, and dialogues.

-These are few lines, in fact titles to the booklets that I first laid my eyes on – I won’t lie – they appeared pretty cool and clean, type printed on a pamphlet paper, one lined, bound together and very reasonably priced – so I bought them all! (at least the ones that were on display)
+These are a few lines, or rather titles, from the booklets that first caught my eye.
+I won’t lie – they looked pretty cool and clean, type-printed on pamphlet paper, single-lined, bound together, and very reasonably priced – so I bought them all!
+(At least, all the ones on display.)
+Easy to read and sometimes re-read, each line and every page intrigued me, making them more than just a weekend flip-through but impactful messages written in the simplest way possible.

 the purpose is just to be... and in doing so